melvinmt/js-refactor/README.md

 1. Fork (or clone) this repository.
 2. Write enough tests in `spec/tests.js` to test the `update_quality()` function in `src/quality.js` by using the briefing above.
 You can run the tests by opening `RunThis.html` in your browser.
 3. Create a commit with this message: `update_quality is tested` when you're confident that you've tested the `update_quality()` function enough.
-4. With your tests in place, refactor the `update_quality()` function to make it better.
+4. With your tests in place, refactor the `update_quality()` function to structure it better.
 5. Create a commit with this message: `update_quality is refactored` when you're confident that you've refactored the `update_quality()` function enough.
 6. Write the code required in `update_quality` to add support for the "Conjured" items.
 7. Create a commit with this message: `conjured support has been added` when you're confident that your new code did not break anything.